Benchmarking World-Model Learning with Environment-Level Queries: Background

 \paragraph{The Autumn Language.}

-We implement the POMDP environments in AutumnBench using the Autumn domain-specific language (DSL).
+We implement the environments in AutumnBench using the Autumn domain-specific language (DSL).
 Autumn is a functional reactive language for specifying causal interactions in 2D grids, introduced in \cite{autumnsynth}.
-We chose Autumn as the language for AutumnBench because it allows for succinct and expressive specification of the environments, is easy to extend to implement downstream challenges, and supports both a text-based Gym-like interface for evaluating AI agents and a browser-based graphical user interface for evaluating human agents.
+We chose Autumn as the language for AutumnBench because it allows succinct, expressive specification of the environments, is easy to extend for downstream challenges, and supports both a text-based Gym-like interface for evaluating AI agents and a browser-based graphical user interface for evaluating humans.
 We provide a detailed description of the Autumn language in \Cref{sec:autumn}.